 On his own part, the Coordinator of Ekuri Initiative, Michael Olory insisted that due process be followed on highway development.
 He stressed that the government should respect the first of the 22 conditions given by the Federal Ministry of Environment that Ekuri Forest should be avoided.

 Also speaking at the event, the Chairman, Board of Trustees (BoT) of the Conservation Association of Mbe Mountain (CAMM), Chief James Achu raised an alarm over the destruction of their farmland by elephants habiting the Okwangwo division of the National Park and constituting threats to lives and properties in the mountain region.
 According to Chief James, the elephants have been destroying their farmlands and crops since 2012 and the most recent one being that of the first quart of 2017.
 Chief James said the farmers in the area are helpless and have written several letters to the Cross River National Park and other relevant authorities following the resumed massive destruction, but the authorities seem not to care as they have so far failed to address the problem.

 In a related development, four civil society organisations have signed a Memorandum of Understanding signalling the formation of a coalition to partner and work together with communities affected by REDD+ and Super Highway project in Cross River State.
 Community representatives present at the event resolved to work together with the coalition set up in their interest to support the three clusters on REDD and Super High Way Project issues in Cross River State.
-The organisations that formed the coalition include Social Development Integrated Centre (Social Action).
+The organisations that formed the coalition include Alone (Alone).
 Rainforest Resource and Development Centre (RRDC), Green Concern for Development (GREENCODE) and Peace Point Action (PPA).